cert-manager/cert-manager/docs/incubator-proposal.md

 came about in order to automate the retrieval of certificates from an [ACME](https://github.com/ietf-wg-acme/acme/) compliant server.
 This has served the community well, especially with the rise in popularity of ACME due to [letsencrypt](https://letsencrypt.org).
-These projects also attempt to renew the certificate as it reaches it's expiry time.
+These projects also attempt to renew the certificate as it reaches its expiry time.

-Whilst each project has invented it's own schema/methodology for obtaining these certificates, the end goal has largely been the same.
-To provide a signed keypair in a Secret resource to then be consumed, either by an Ingress controller or some other workload in-cluster, and then keep that keypair up to date.
+Whilst each project has invented its own schema/methodology for obtaining these certificates, the end goal has largely been the same.
+To provide a signed certificate and private key in a Secret resource to then be consumed, either by an Ingress controller or some other workload in-cluster, and then keep that certificate up to date.

-Looking beyond the capabilities of all of these projects, it'd also be beneficial for users to be able to utilise alternative issuer backends, other than ACME.
+Furthermore, it is not currently possible with any of these projects to support a mode of operation where the private key is kept secret at all times (i.e. the key never leaves the application container).
+It'd also be beneficial for users to be able to utilise alternative issuer backends, other than ACME.
 This could include [Hashicorp Vault](https://vaultproject.io), a plain CA (backed by Kubernetes secret resources), or any other cloud based service.

 It is therefore proposed that a new project, `cert-manager`, is created that aims to generalise the issuance and renewal of certificates from an arbitrary certificate source.
 This project should be designed in a similar manner to other Kubernetes controllers (eg. kube-controller-manager, service-catalog et al.).
+Whether certificates are signed by a publicly trusted authority is not a concern of cert-manager.

+cert-manager would also like to support this operating mode where the private key is never exposed outside of the application requesting a certificate.

 ## Definitions